 - When utilizing the 1031 tax free exchanges, the investor must invest in a similar like property

 - An investor cannot sell an investment property and buy a residential owner occupied primary home

 - Please do due diligence prior to doing a 1031 Tax Free Exchange on a real estate transaction

 - Remember that the proceeds of the sale cannot touch your hands and must be held in escrow until purchase your new property

 - Everyone should consult a 1031 tax free exchange professional such as an accountant or tax attorney prior

 Investment Property Loans

-The Gustan Cho Team are experts in investment property loans.
+The Gustan Cho Team at Loan Cabin Inc. are experts in investment property loans.

 Here are some key investment property loan programs: